-Late Arrivals or Quitting a Sports
+Late Arrivals or Quitting a Sport

-Athletes who are not in attendance at the first practice of the season or make the decision to join a team late; will be required to participate in all practices, but will not be allowed to participate in competitions for 20% of that sports season.
+Athletes who are not in attendance at the first practice of the season or make the decision to join a team late will be required to participate in all practices, but will not be allowed to participate in competitions for 20% of that sports season.
+The Athletic Director will review cases of those who wish to join late and believe that they have a viable reason for doing so.
+If a viable reason is presented the 20% wait can be waived by the Athletic Director.